cristian04/hugo-website/content/posts/kubeview.md

 title = "Visualizing k8s components with kubeview" description = ""
-slug = "Visualizing k8s components with kubeview" tags = ['kubernetes','Cloud Native','visualization',]
+slug = "Visualizing k8s components with kubeview" tags = ['kubernetes','cloud native','infraestructure visualization',]
-categories = ['tutorials','kubeapps']
+categories = ['tutorials','kubernetes']
-externalLink = ""
-series = ['kubernetes','visualization']
 +++
 On the past few months, I've been using `kubeview` for some of my trainings.

-It allows me to present a graphic representation of the  infrastructure, allowing students to better understand what is happening on the different kubernetes components.
+It allows me to show a graphic representation of the cloud  infrastructure, allowing students to better understand what is happening on the different kubernetes components.

 Many thanks to @benc-uk for `kubeview`.